 Student Performance/Graduation Requirements: Students must maintain a 2.0 grade point average and complete all required courses to graduate.Employment Opportunities:

 Graduates may work in governmental positions during regulatory monitoring and enforcement while others may work in private industry on the compliance side of the assurance field.Salary Potential:

 Minimum: $32,000Program Additional Fees (Cost are estimated and are subject to change): Books & Supplies: $1,500.00 and Uniform: $100.00

 As set forth in its student catalog, Atlanta Technical College does not discriminate on the basis of race, color, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, veteran status, or citizenship status (except in those special circumstances permitted or mandated by law).
-For further information regarding these laws (Title VI and IX) contact Mattie Goss, Interim Coordinator of Special Needs and Equity, Academic and Student Affairs Division, Atlanta Technical College, Academic Building, C1111B, 404.225.4446.Email: email@example.comBlood and Airborne Pathogens: Students enrolled in Category I and II programs at Atlanta Technical College will be performing tasks in which there is a normal occurrence for exposure to blood, other potentially infectious body materials, and airborne pathogens.
+For further information regarding these laws (Title VI and IX) contact Mattie Goss, Director of Student Services, Academic and Student Affairs Division, Atlanta Technical College, Academic Building, C1111B, 404.225.4446.Email: email@example.comBlood and Airborne Pathogens: Students enrolled in Category I and II programs at Atlanta Technical College will be performing tasks in which there is a normal occurrence for exposure to blood, other potentially infectious body materials, and airborne pathogens.
 These tasks will be performed in the classroom, laboratory, and clinical activities for each occupational training program/course.
 Students will be required to present documentation of Hepatitis B and Tuberculosis immunizations as a result of potential occupational exposure.
 Students should contact their program directors for more information.
 Policies and procedures regarding blood and airborne pathogens may be reviewed at tcsg.org.